matthiasklan/jsmpeg/README.md

 `var player = new jsmpeg(file [, options])`

 The `file` argument accepts a URL to a .mpg file or a (yet unconnected) WebSocket instance for streaming playback.
+In addition a `socketIO` string can be passed, to enable the decoding via socket.io

 The `options` argument to the `jsmpeg()` supports the following properties: